Asset tracking is crucial for the majority of businesses to maintain efficiency. But not every business needs a premium solution.

 The “Purchase Date,” “Purchased From,” and “Purchase Price” columns help you keep track of the total value and age of your assets.
 The Notes column gives you a space to add any additional information you want to include about each asset.

-Here’s a version of this template that you can copy into Excel:
+Here’s a version of this template that you can replicate within Excel:

 Advanced Asset Tracking Excel Template